brlink-org/mkauth-recibo-pagamento/README.md

     IF NEW.status = 'pago' THEN
-        -- Insere os dados na tabela auxiliar brl_pago INSERT INTO brl_pago (id, login, coletor, datavenc, datapag, valor, valorpag, formapag) VALUES (NEW.id, NEW.login, NEW.coletor, NEW.datavenc, NOW(), NEW.valor, NEW.valorpag, NEW.formapag);
+        -- Insere os dados na tabela auxiliar brl_pago INSERT INTO brl_pago (id, login, coletor, datavenc, datapag, valor, valorpag, formapag) VALUES (NEW.id, NEW.login, NEW.coletor, NEW.datavenc, NEW.datapag, NEW.valor, NEW.valorpag, NEW.formapag);
     END IF;
 END//